-In assignments where you are asked to implement functions (from series 05 onwards) or methods (from series 10 onwards), you should read carefully if the function either needs to return a result, or if the function needs to print a result.
+In assignments where you are asked to implement functions (from series 05 onwards) or methods (from series 10 onwards), you should carefully read whether the function needs to return a result, or if the function needs to print a result.
 A return statement must be used to let the function return a result.
 The built-in function print must be used to let the function print a result to standard output (short: stdout).

-In the assignment C-sum (series 05) you are asked, for example, to write a function csum that must return a result.
+For example, in the assignment C-sum (series 05) you are asked to write a function csum that must return a result.
 One possible correct implementation of this function is where a return statement is used to have the function return a computed value.
 Suppose that we erroneously used the built-in function print to write the computed value to stdout, and submitted the following incorrect solution for this assignment.